-Scott Burris is a professor of law at Temple University, where he directs the Center for Health Law, Policy and Practice, and the Robert Wood Johnson Foundation's Public Health Law Research program.
+Scott Burris is Professor of Law and Public Health at Temple University, where he directs the Center for Public Health Law Research.
 His work focuses on how law influences public health, and what interventions can make laws and law enforcement practices healthier in their effects.
-He is the author of more than 100 books, book chapters, articles and reports on issues including urban health, HIV/AIDS, research ethics, global health governance, and the health effects of criminal law and drug policy.
+He is the author of over 200 books, book chapters, articles and reports on issues including urban health, HIV/AIDS, research ethics, and the health effects of criminal law.
 His work has been supported by organizations including the Open Society Institute, the National Institutes of Health, the Bill and Melinda Gates Foundation, the UK Department for International Development, and the CDC.
 He has served as a consultant to numerous U.S. and international organizations including WHO, UNODC and UNDP.
-Burris is a graduate of Washington University in St. Louis and Yale Law School.
+He is a founder of Legal Science, LLC, a private company dedicated to the social mission of improving access to legal information and the supporting the practice of policy surveillance.
+He has been a visiting scholar at RegNet at the Australian National University, and a Fulbright Fellow at the University of Cape Town Law School.
+In 2014, he was the recipient of the American Public Health Law Association Health Law Section Lifetime Achievement Award.
+Professor Burris is a graduate of Washington University in St. Louis (A.B.) and Yale Law School (J.D.).